 Zoxide is not a file finder.
 It only tracks directories.
 If you want to find a file inside a directory, that’s fzf’s job, or find, or fd.

 Zoxide is not a shell history tool.
-It doesn’t record commands, only navigation.
+It records navigation only.
 Ctrl+R (or fzf’s history widget) handles command recall.

 Zoxide is not a tool for exploring directories you’ve never visited.
-It can only rank directories you’ve been to at least once.
-The first visit still costs you a full cd with a real path, and tab-completion still matters for that first trip.
+It ranks only directories you’ve visited at least once.
+The first visit still costs you a full cd with a real path, and tab-completion matters for that first trip.

 Understanding those boundaries helps.
 Zoxide is small on purpose.
 It does one thing (rank directories by frecency) and composes with other tools for everything else.